-Have you ever got your water bill and just wanted scream.
+Have you ever got your water bill, and you just wanted to scream?
 The first thing we think about is our teenagers must be showering too long.
 Maybe you thought we need to cut back on our outdoor watering.
 You may even compare water bills, checking for increases.
-The last thing we think of is a water leak.
-Will spend a month or so keeping a keen eye on water usage until that second bill arrives then we go through the roof.
-Most of us run of finances on a tight ship, so you’re determined to get to the bottom of these high water bills.
+The last thing on our minds is a water leak.
+We will spend a month or so keeping a keen eye on water usage until that second bill arrives, then we go through the roof.
+Most households run their finances on a tight budget, so we’re determined to get to the bottom of these high water bills.
 Below are some interesting facts that the Environmental Protection Agencies (EPA) WaterSense program revealed regarding water leaks.

 Find The Leak And Get Your Water Bill Under Control

 Where do we start to search?
-If in fact, it is a water leak you have two places to start with, your home and your irrigation.
+If it is a water leak, you have two places to start with – your home and your irrigation.
 Below is a full list of instructions to determine how to locate your leak.

 - Turn off all the water inside your home.